bluepropane/chromex/docs/3-Publishing.md

  This will 1) bump the version number in `package.json` according to [standard-version](https://github.com/conventional-changelog/standard-version), and 2) create a production-ready ZIP of your extension (named `ext.zip`) in your project root folder.
 Simply select to file when prompted to upload your app by following the official tutorial link above.

+# Managing new releases over time

+Let's say you have published an initial version of your extension